 Tour Package Options

-I travelled to Tanjung Puting with Orangutan Days.
+You can explore Tanjung Puting with Local Guides.
 Our guide was really fun and knowledge, the company is eco-friendly, and I would definitely recommend them.
 Tour lengths can range from day tours to 7D6N to a tailor-made tour.
 Costs vary with tour length and number of people on the tour but to give you a rough idea, a 2D1N tour like the one I went on would cost between 200-550 USD.
 This includes transfers from and back to the airport, the riverboat, a local tour guide on board, a cook that provides three hot meals and snacks, park entrance permits, ranger fees, and conservation fees.
 The guide I had was Nina and you can find out more about her here.

 Things to Keep in Mind